Joshua-McGee/doks/documentation/onboarding.md

 ![The desktop shortcut on the Windows desktop.](./images/onboarding/desktop-shortcut.png)

-You can now proceed to the next step, [creating an account](#create)
+You can now proceed to the next step of [creating an account](#create).

 ### MacOS install {#mac-install}

 The Agenda application is compatible with MacOS and can be installed on the MacOS Catalina and newer operating systems.

-Using the web browser of your choice, navigate to [the official Agenda download site](https://www.example.agenda.ca/download-app) to download the Agenda desktop client on MacOS.Select **[!UICONTROL Download]** under the corresponding section for the MacOS operating system.
+Using the web browser of your choice, navigate to [the official Agenda download site](https://www.example.agenda.ca/download-app) to download the Agenda desktop client on MacOS.
+Select **[!UICONTROL Download]** under the corresponding section for the MacOS operating system.

 ![The download site, with the MacOS download button highlighted.](./images/onboarding/download-center-mac.png)